 The review scores listed above should be treated with care, though.
 The assessments were made in relation to similar cameras of the same technological generation.
 Thus, a score needs to be put into the context of the launch date and the launch price of the camera, and rating-comparisons among cameras that span long time periods or concern very differently equipped models make little sense.
 Also, please note that some of the review sites have changed their methodology and reporting over time.

 Other camera comparisons

 Did this review help to inform your camera decision process?
-In case you would like to check on the differences and similarities of other camera models, just make your choice using the following search menu.
+If you would like to see a different side-by-side camera review, just use the search menu below.
 There is also a set of direct links to comparison reviews that other users of the CAM-parator app explored.

 Specifications: Canon R vs Canon RP

 |Camera Type||Mirrorless system camera||Mirrorless system camera|

 |Camera Lens||Canon RF mount lenses||Canon RF mount lenses|